neoforged/.github/primers/1.21.9/index.md

     - `EntityType`
         - `STREAM_CODEC` - The stream codec for an entity type.
         - `$Builder#notInPeaceful` - Sets the entity to not spawn in peaceful mode.
+    - `Entity`
-    - `Entity#canInteractWithLevel` - Whether the entity can interact with the current level.
+        - `canInteractWithLevel` - Whether the entity can interact with the current level.
+        - `isInShallowWater` - Returns whether the player is in water but not underwater.
     - `InsideBlockEffectType#CLEAR_FREEZE` - A in-block effect that clears the frozen ticks.
     - `LivingEntity#dropFromEntityInteractLootTable` - Drops loot from a table from an entity interaction.
     - `PositionMoveRotation#withRotation` - Creates a new object with the provided XY rotation.